 SLHA is concerned about the safety of its residents, and such concern extends to residents who are victims of domestic violence, dating violence, sexual assault, or stalking.
 In accordance with the Violence Against Women Act (VAWA), SLHA allows residents who are victims of domestic violence, dating violence, sexual assault, or stalking to request an emergency transfer from the resident's current unit to another unit.
-The ability to request a transfer is available regardless of sex, gender identity, or sexual orientation.
 The ability of SLHA to honor such request for residents currently receiving assistance, however, may depend upon a preliminary determination that the resident is or has been a victim of domestic violence, dating violence, sexual assault, or stalking, and on whether SLHA has another dwelling unit that is available and is safe to offer the resident for temporary or more permanent occupancy.

 SLHA's emergency transfer policy identifies residents who are eligible for an emergency transfer, the documentation needed to request an emergency transfer, confidentiality protections, how an emergency transfer may occur, and guidance to residents on safety and security.
-SLHA's policy is based on a model emergency transfer plan published by the U.S. Department of

-Housing and Urban Development (HUD), the Federal agency that oversees that SLHA is in compliance with VAWA.
+SLHA's policy is based on a model emergency transfer plan published by the U.S. Department of Housing and Urban Development (HUD), the Federal agency that oversees that SLHA is in compliance with VAWA.